openshift-service-mesh/federation/README.md

 This project implements Istio mesh federation using a Kubernetes controller that provides an API for managing multi-mesh communication, implements service discovery and automates the management of Istio configuration.

-Mesh federation enables mTLS communication between applications across mesh boundaries.
+Mesh federation enables secure communication between applications across mesh boundaries using mTLS.
-Each mesh can federate a subset of its services to allow applications from other meshes to connect to these services.
+Each mesh can federate a subset of its services, allowing applications from other meshes to connect securely.

-Federated services are exposed on a passthrough gateway, so mTLS is not terminated at the edge of the cluster, and authorization can be performed by the federated application.
+With end-to-end mTLS authorization can be handled directly by the federated application.

 ## Multi-primary vs federation